zer0def/nginxinc-kubernetes-ingress/deployments/helm-chart/README.md

 `controller.strategy` | Specifies the strategy used to replace old Pods by new ones. [docs](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#strategy) | {}
 `controller.disableIPV6` | Disable IPV6 listeners explicitly for nodes that do not support the IPV6 stack. | false `rbac.create` | Configures RBAC. | true
-`prometheus.create` | Expose NGINX or NGINX Plus metrics in the Prometheus format. | false `prometheus.port` | Configures the port to scrape the metrics. | 9113 `prometheus.scheme` | Configures the HTTP scheme to use for connections to the Prometheus endpoint. | http `prometheus.secret` | The namespace / name of a Kubernetes TLS Secret.
+`prometheus.create` | Expose NGINX or NGINX Plus metrics in the Prometheus format. | true `prometheus.port` | Configures the port to scrape the metrics. | 9113 `prometheus.scheme` | Configures the HTTP scheme to use for connections to the Prometheus endpoint. | http `prometheus.secret` | The namespace / name of a Kubernetes TLS Secret.
 If specified, this secret is used to secure the Prometheus endpoint with TLS connections. | ""